nachomirsol/Spotify-app/README.md

 # Spotify-App

 ## Description
 App that uses spotify api to search for your favorite artists, albums and tracks.
+This app uses fetch method to get json data.

 ## How to use it
 To use this app you will need a 1 hour expiration token obtained here : https://beta.developer.spotify.com/console/get-several-artists/